Redistribution (Australia): Entitlement of states and territories

 The AEC determines the number of members to which each state and territory is entitled, which is based on the population of each state and territory.
-The Australian Bureau of Statistics officially provides to the AEC its estimate of the population for each state and territory for a year after the first sitting day for a new House of Representatives, termed ascertainment.
-Based on these figures, the AEC makes its apportionment determination one year and one day after the first sitting day for a new House of Representatives.
-A redistribution is postponed if it would begin within one year of the expiration of the House of Representatives, to prevent a general election from occurring while a redistribution is in progress.
+The day when it is exactly one year and one day after the first sitting day for a new House of Representatives is known as the "reference day".
+On this day (or the next earliest weekday if the reference day is a weekend or public holiday in the ACT), the Electoral Commissioner ascertains the most recent population estimate for each state and territory from the Australian Bureau of Statistics, in a process termed "ascertainment".
+Based on these figures, the AEC then makes its apportionment determination ("determination"), which is to be done "as soon as possible" after the ascertainment .The absolute latest a determination could be made is one month after the ascertainment.

 Section 24 of the Constitution requires that electorates be apportioned among the states in proportion to their respective populations; provided that each Original State has at least 5 members.
 Section 29 of the Constitution forbids electorate boundaries from crossing state lines.
 The current apportionment method is now found in section 48 of the Commonwealth Electoral Act 1918.

 Under the current method, the AEC firstly calculates a quota, as follows: